ungive/omega-api-decks/README.md

 You currently also need to have [`composer`](https://getcomposer.org/) installed on your local machine and install the required packages with it because the development service relies on the existence of the `vendor` folder and its contents in the root directory of the project.

-[`update-database`](/scripts/update-database.php) will automatically download and store the newest card database from your configured source (`DATABASE_URL`).
-This might take a bit depending of the size of the download and your bandwidth.
-After that you won't have to download it again.

-The last script fixes permissions of the `data`-folder in the root of the project folder, so that it can be written to by the development container.
+The last command fixes permissions of the `data`-folder in the root of the project, so that it can be written to by the development container.

 ---